stephengladney/gladknee/README.md

 ### **nthFromEnd<T>(arr: T[], n: number): T**

-Returns the item in the array N spots from the last item
+Returns the item in the array N spots from the last item.
 <br><br>
 Example: